plone/volto/docs/source/recipes/how-to-restrict-blocks.md

 }
 ```

+`properties`
-`properties` is the current object data.
+:   The current object data.

+`block`
-`block` is the block being evaluated in `BlockChooser`.
+:   The block being evaluated in `BlockChooser`.

+`navRoot`
-`navRoot` is the nearest navigation root object.
+:   The nearest navigation root object.

+`contentType`
-`contentType` is the current content type.
+:   The current content type.

+`user`
-`user` is an object that represents the currently authenticated user.
+:   An object that represents the currently authenticated user.

 In the following configuration example, you can restrict a block so that it cannot be added unless the content type is `News Item` or the content item is in a specific path in the content tree (`/folder`):